Fellow Since 2008

 Sankalp Rehabilitation Trust

-This profile was prepared when Eldred Tellis was elected to the Ashoka Fellowship in 2008.
+This description of Eldred Tellis's work was prepared when Eldred Tellis was elected to the Ashoka Fellowship in 2008.

 Eldred Tellis develops targeted and sustained interventions for the drug user community on the streets of Mumbai.
 His programs provide better healthcare and treatment facilities, offer counselling and assistance for recovery, provide livelihood building opportunities for the users, and, ultimately, help stem the spread of AIDS.